Taylor-eOS/lstm-classifier/README.md

    - The model will be trained and saved.

 2. **Running Inference:**
-   - To classify a single audio file, use the inference mode:
+   - To classify a single audio chunk, use the inference mode:
      ```bash
      python main.py --mode infer --file file.wav
      ```
-   - The output will indicate whether the file is classified as `A` (ads) or `B` (broadcast).
+   - The output will indicate whether the file is classified as `A` or `B`.

 3. **Batch Inference for Evaluation:**
-   - To evaluate multiple files at once, place your `.wav` files in the `eval/` directory and run:
+   - To evaluate multiple files at once and get a percentage accuracy value, place your `.wav` files in the `eval/` directory with an `a` or `b` in the file name last after an underscore and run:
      ```bash
      python evaluate.py
      ```